-By the way, when I say New York City, I'm mostly referring to New York County, aka Manhattan.
+By the way, when I say New York City, I'm mostly referring to New York County -- that is, Manhattan.
 Still, most of the top providers listed below are available throughout much of the Bronx, Queens and Staten Island as well.
 There are also other providers in the greater New York City area, though perhaps less available or less recommended, mentioned farther down the page.
-And if you're looking for internet specifically in Brooklyn, you might want to skip over to our page covering the.
+And if you're looking specifically in Brooklyn, you might want to skip over to our page covering the best internet providers in Brooklyn.
 With that out of the way, let's get right to my picks for the best internet providers in New York City.

 You'll find Verizon internet throughout New York City, though Verizon Fios, the provider's fiber service, is not available in all locations.
 Roughly 90% of Manhattan is serviceable for Verizon Fios, including much of Midtown Manhattan, Chelsea, Soho and the Lower East Side.
 Service starts at $40 per month for symmetrical download and upload speeds of up to 300Mbps.
 That's a generous amount of speed for an entry-level plan, and the low price makes it one of the best cheap internet plans in New York City.

 Speeds of 300Mbps are suitable for most households, especially apartments, but if you need a faster connection for serious streaming, gaming or remote work, Verizon Fios offers a 500Mbps plan and a gig plan, as well.
 Select areas may also be eligible for Verizon's new multigig plan with speeds up to 2.3Gbps starting at $120 per month.
 All Fios plans come with unlimited data and no contracts, along with other special promotional offers like free Wi-Fi equipment, gift cards or streaming services, depending on the plan you choose.